mixxxdj/manual/source/chapters/hardware.rst

 higher quality than those built into laptops and allow your mix to be enjoyed in stereo by your audience.

-Unlike some proprietary DJ systems, Mixxx can use any soundcard and any :term:`MIDI` or :term:`HID` controller that your :term:`OS <operating system>` has drivers to use.
-If your controller has an integrated soundcard, you may choose to use a different soundcard for higher quality audio.
-Mixxx can also use multiple audio devices simultaneously.
+Unlike some proprietary DJ systems, Mixxx can use any audio interface and any :term:`MIDI` or :term:`HID` controller that your :term:`OS <operating system>` has drivers to use.
+If your controller has an integrated audio interface, you may choose to use a different audio interface for higher quality audio.
+Mixxx can also use multiple audio interfaces simultaneously.

 Mixers
 ------
 Mixers are devices that combine audio signals.
-Many DJ mixers have a USB soundcard built into them to send unmixed audio files from DJ software directly to the mixer without needing a separate stand-alone soundcard.
+Some DJ mixers have a USB audio interface built into them to send unmixed audio files from DJ software directly to the mixer without needing a separate stand-alone audio interface.

 .. hint:: Often DJs who use DJ software with internal mixing send their
           master output to a hardware mixer.
 This can be helpful to send the